manojkumar9911/Resume/README.md

 # Resume

+I am an immediate joiner & looking for a software development Role.
 I have a strong understanding of Data Structures, Algorithms, and Problem-Solving, with a keen interest in competitive programming.
 I actively participate in online coding competitions on CodeChef and have achieved notable ranks there.

 My experience spans Software Development, Artificial Intelligence (AI), Machine Learning (ML), and Full-Stack Development.
 In AI, I developed a Differentially Private GAN model to generate synthetic data while preserving user privacy.
 In ML, I built Fakify (Fake Image Detection) and Stockify (Virtual Stock Prediction Platform), applying deep learning techniques for real-world applications.